thammit/mail/Documentation/QuickStart/MailReport.rst

 Mail Report
 ===========

-If you have added links to internal or external pages inside the mail content and activate click tracking inside the MAIL configuration module, you are also able to see which links are clicked how many times.
+If you had included links to internal or external pages in the mail content and also enabled click tracking in the MAIL configuration module, you can also check which links were clicked and how often.
 To do this, move to the report's module by clicking on the pie chart icon:

 .. include:: /Images/MailReports.rst.txt